morinted/Bozzy/AnalysisReport.md

 ## Example Data and Test Cases ( 2-3 paragraphs)

-Data customer will be providing to test and verify the system
+### The data we will be using to test and verify the system are the following dictionaries:
-- dictionaries
+- stened (provided by our customer, RTF format)
+- magnum (team member owns copy of this dictionary, RTF format)
+- Plover default (open source dictionary from Plover application, JSON format)

-Two to three critical scenarios with example data
+### Two to three critical scenarios with example data
 - use the scenarios and example data to illustrate your analysis of the requirements throughout this document

+#### Critical
+- Create/Add/Remove/Merge/Order Dictionaries
+- Convert/Backup Dictionaries
+- Build/Edit Dictionaries + See changes before save

+#### Less critical
+- Filter/Sort Dictionaries

 ## Use Case Model or Functional Features of System (2-3 paragraphs per feature or use case)